 Antigua and Barbuda’s culture is dominated by the history of immigration waves that occurred over the past centuries.
 There is a multi-cultural and religious mix present in most of the country.
-The protestant religion is however most dominant.
+The Christianity religion is however most dominant.
 The official language is English.
-The native Antiguan creole language is still spoken.
+The native Antiguan Creole language is still spoken.
 Antigua’s legal system is based on the English common law.
 The government form is a parliamentary democracy under a constitutional monarchy.
-The chef of state is Queen Elizabeth the II.
+The chief of the state is Queen Elizabeth II.
 The head of government is the elected Prime Minister Gaston Browne.

 The official currency is the Eastern Caribbean Dollar (XCD), which is permanently pegged to the USD at an exchange rate of XCD 2.7.
 The country has an open economy, generating a GDP of approximately $1.864 billion, making it the 28th largest economy in the Caribbean.
 Its citizens have a per capita income of $21,010.
 The GDP is mostly made up of the services sector with tourism contributing more than 60% to the GDP.

 Antigua and Barbuda is filled with a variety of urban and natural tourism attractions, making it a popular destination for tourists.
 It is known for its vast beaches and nature.
 Some of the major attractions include the world-famous Half Moon Bay, Stingray City, the Nelson’s Dockyard National Park and its capital St. John’s.
 The island nation has a total of approximately 270,000 tourists visiting every year with the majority originating from North America and Europe.